 To find articles on a topic: Start by visiting Databases by Subject for Nursing.
 CINAHL Plus with Full Text and PubMed MEDLINE are highly recommended for finding scholarly articles on a variety of nursing topics.

 To find an article when you have a citation: Use the Google Scholar link found on the library's home page to search the content of Alverno's databases as well as the "free" web.
 Enter the article title into the Google Scholar search box and look for the full text links on the right side of the page.

 Anybody can and anybody will post anything online...

 So, how do you find the good stuff?
-By visiting the library's Best Website for Nursing.
+By visiting the library's Best Websites for DNP.

 Not finding what you need?
 Try using Google's advanced search feature to limit a search by domain.
 For example, limiting a search to .gov or .edu will only retrieve websites published by government bodies or accredited post secondary educational institutions.